KristiyanGeorgiev1996/SharpSkills/02.Programming-for-QA-C#/README.md

 # Programming for QA

-The module aims to provide students with programming skills necessary for the software quality assurance process, focusing on the .NET platform and the C# language in various aspects.
-It covers the fundamentals of programming, testing, data structures, and object-oriented programming (OOP) concepts.
-Learners will gain knowledge of automated testing principles, explore different automation frameworks, and write tests using NUnit.
-The module includes plenty of practical exercises and projects to ensure that participants are prepared to apply their knowledge in a real business context.
+This module is designed to equip students with essential programming skills tailored for software quality assurance roles, with a focus on the .NET environment and C# language.
+It covers core programming principles, introduces testing concepts, and dives into key data structures and object-oriented programming (OOP) techniques.
+Throughout the course, learners will explore automated testing frameworks, especially NUnit, and develop hands-on experience by writing and running unit tests.
+The curriculum emphasizes practical exercises and real-world projects to prepare participants for effective application of their skills in professional testing environments.

-The module includes two sub-courses:
+The module is divided into two parts:
-- **Programming Fundamentals and Unit Testing** – covers the basics of programming in C# and introduces component/unit testing using the NUnit framework.
+- **Programming Fundamentals and Unit Testing** – introduces the basics of C# programming alongside fundamental unit testing practices using NUnit.
-- **Programming Advanced for QA** – builds upon the fundamentals by introducing more complex data structures, generic programming, regular expressions, and more advanced OOP concepts relevant to test automation.
+- **Advanced Programming for QA** – extends foundational knowledge by exploring more sophisticated data structures, generics, regular expressions, and advanced OOP concepts important for test automation development.

-## Skills you will gain
+## Key Competencies You Will Develop

-- Working with the standard functionality of the C# programming language
+- Utilizing core features and syntax of the C# language
-- Working with linear data structures
+- Working effectively with linear collections like arrays and lists
-- Declaring and calling methods
+- Defining, implementing, and invoking methods
-- Component (unit) testing
+- Writing and maintaining unit tests to ensure code quality
-- Understanding core concepts of automated testing
+- Gaining a clear understanding of automated testing principles
-- Working with associative data structures
+- Managing associative data structures such as dictionaries
-- String manipulation and regular expressions
+- Handling string processing and pattern matching with regular expressions
-- Working with classes and creating generic classes
+- Designing and working with classes and generic types
-- Creating class hierarchies and using inheritance
+- Building class hierarchies and applying inheritance to promote code reuse
-- Understanding the object-oriented programming paradigm
+- Applying object-oriented programming concepts in practical QA scenarios